tudelft3d/val3dity/README.md

 If you don't want to go through the troubles of compiling and/or installing val3dity, we suggest you use the [web application](http://geovalidation.bk.tudelft.nl/val3dity).
 Simply upload your file to our server and get a validation report back.
-We delete the file as soon as it has been validated.
+We delete the file as soon as it has been validated (promised!).
 However, a file is limited to 50MB.

 ## Documentation and help